apache/fury-site/docs/guide/swift/configuration.md

 create that leaf value.
 The default limit is a fixed `128 MiB` for all root input forms.
 A positive value overrides the default.
 Explicit non-positive values are rejected when the runtime is created.

+`maxUnbackedContainerItems` limits collection elements and map entries whose repeated read bodies do not consume proportional input during one root deserialization.
+The default is `8192`; zero is a strict limit.

 Compatible-mode remote metadata is also limited:

 - `maxTypeFields` defaults to `512` and limits fields in one received struct metadata body.